Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 ---
 ## What are the environmental impacts of "AI"?
-In its paper arguing for a "reimagined state" where "AI" is deployed "across the entire public sector" in the UK, the [Tony Blair Institute](https://www.institute.global/) makes precisely zero references to the environment, and only a single reference to "climate"... in a footnote with no bearing on their main thesis.
+In its paper arguing for a "reimagined state" where "AI" is deployed "across the entire public sector" in the UK, the [Tony Blair Institute](https://www.institute.global/) makes precisely zero references to the environment, and only a single reference to "climate"... in a footnote with no bearing on its main thesis.
 It does, however, reference "GDP" a total of 82 times, and "growth" 89 times. [^25]

-These omissions exist in spite of an acknowledgement (and celebration) of the fact that the UK is home to the world's third-largest compute capacity, hosting a total of 118 data centres, sitting behind the United States (1,204) and China (437). [^35]
+These omissions exist in spite of an acknowledgement (and celebration) of the fact that the UK is home to the world's third-largest compute capacity, hosting a total of 118 data centres, coming in behind the United States (1,204) and China (437). [^35]

 As "AI" models — generative models like ChatGPT in particular — have grown in size and complexity, so have their associated material and energy costs.
-So big are these costs, in fact, that they have caused Google's emissions to rise by a whopping 50%, and Microsoft's by 30%, putting their net zero ambitions (which were already questionable at best due to their reliance on carbon credits) in jeopardy. [^36] The International Energy Agency predicts that electricity demand for "AI" could double by 2026, as data centres come to represent an increasingly large proportion of energy consumption worldwide. [^37]
+So big are these costs, in fact, that they have caused Google's emissions to rise by a whopping 50%, and Microsoft's by 30%, putting their net zero ambitions (which were already questionable at best due to their reliance on carbon offsetting) in jeopardy. [^36] The International Energy Agency predicts that electricity demand for "AI" could double by 2026, as data centres come to represent an increasingly large proportion of energy consumption worldwide. [^37]

 Tech companies like to justify these impacts with the logic that, yes, "AI" may be pouring fuel on the climate crisis fire now, but it's *also* going to help us solve our ecological problems!
 [Microsoft's AI For Good Lab](https://www.microsoft.com/en-us/research/group/ai-for-good-research-lab/), for instance, waxes lyrical that "[AI may hold a key to the preservation of the Amazon rainforest](https://news.microsoft.com/source/latam/features/ai/amazon-ai-rainforest-deforestation/?lang=en&form=M402JX&OCID=lock-con2)". [^38] This is greenwashing, pure and simple.
 Not because there are no potentially useful applications of machine learning to ecological issues, but because it provides a cover for all the other ways Microsoft is pushing "AI" on us which have little, if any, social benefit, but plenty of environmental costs.